The ERGM/LRLAP Fraud

-Unfortunately, the USA lost most of its shore bombardment firepower since the retirement of the four Iowa class battleships, along with their 16-inch (406mm) guns.
+Unfortunately, the US Navy lost most of its shore bombardment firepower with the retirement of the four Iowa class battleships, along with their 16-inch (406mm) guns.
 This was because US Navy officers think that thousands of naval rounds were fired during World War II because the guns lacked the accuracy to hit targets.
 They believe that expensive precision-guided munitions can destroy targets at a lower cost.
 This is false, naval guns usually had no exact target, they just fired into areas occupied by a concealed enemy knowing that some rounds would hit something of value.
 This may seem wasteful, but each round that hit the enemy saved lives in the landing force.

 Such is the nature of naval gunfire and artillery support, firing large numbers of rounds to saturate a target area occupied by enemy forces.
 Despite the value of precision-guided munitions, B-52 carpet bombing remains the most effective method to destroy enemy ground forces in defensive positions, as evidenced by operations in Iraq, Kosovo, and Afghanistan.
 Heavy firepower is often the only way to destroy smaller targets even after identification.
 Modern GPS-guided munitions can't hit a machine gun nest, and a small bunker may require several attempts.
-Naval gunfire deals with this problem by firing large numbers of cheap ballistic rounds until one finds its mark.
+Naval gunfire deals with this problem by firing large numbers of cheap ballistic rounds until one hits.

 1. Assuming the barrel heating problem was solved, it could only be fired at half the rate of current ballistic rounds because the ERGM missile requires double ramming.